A Theory of Dichotomous Valuation with Applications to Variable Selection: Introduction

-The results in this paper arise from two considerations.
-We first separate any marginal effect into either a marginal gain or a marginal loss.
-For a motivating example, let us consider the marginal effect of a bachelor's degree (abbreviated ``BD") to the annual income of an individual aged $40$.
+The results in this paper arise from two interlinked considerations.
+We first separate any marginal effect into either a marginal gain or a marginal loss by an ownership relation.
+For a motivating example, consider the marginal effect of a bachelor's degree (abbreviated ``BD") on the annual income of an individual aged $40$.
 The individual may have a BD or not.
 For an individual with a BD, the marginal gain is computed as the difference between his current annual income and his estimated annual income, assuming he had no BD, \textit{ceteris paribus}.
 For an individual with no BD, on the other hand, the marginal loss is computed as the difference between his estimated annual income, assuming he had a BD, and his current annual income, \textit{ceteris paribus}.
-We note that the possession of a BD interweaves with other factors, such as his profession and length of relevant work experience, which also affect his income.
-We measure the value of a BD by the expected marginal gain and marginal loss, incorporating the ownership uncertainty and the interdependence with other factors.
+We note that the possession and the worth of a BD interweave with other factors, such as his profession and length of relevant work experience, which also affect his income.
+We measure the value of a BD by the expected marginal gain and marginal loss, incorporating the ownership uncertainty and interdependence with other factors.
 Our second consideration is the implicitly embedded bias when we admit a candidate variable to the model or remove it from the model.
-In the above example, a BD holder may show some endowment bias, valuing the BD more than those who do not have a BD.
+In the above example, a BD holder may show some endowment bias, valuing the BD more than those who do not have one.
 We define the bias as the expected difference between the marginal gain and the marginal loss.
-We then propose solutions to mitigate the bias.
+We then design mechanisms to mitigate the bias.
+In the mechanism design, the end goals are set as constraint equations for the valuation solutions.